ironboy/lia-presentation/auto-document/base.md

 ## Coding style - we're relaxed and fascist at the same time
 We're rather relaxed.
 But there are some important guidelines you really *should* follow:
 * Name your functions and variables so that they can be easily understood, unless you can understand the purpose of them anyway within 5 lines of code!
-* At the start of each file write a short description as a [JavaDoc](https://www.oracle.com/technical-resources/articles/java/javadoc-tool.html) style comment with one bullet points per line (using "-" for bullets) - see how we've done it our files so far - follow that pattern!
+* At the start of each file write a short description as a [JavaDoc](https://www.oracle.com/technical-resources/articles/java/javadoc-tool.html) style comment with one bullet point per line (using "-" for bullets) - see how we've done it our files so far - follow that pattern!
 * Never have more than 50 lines of code in a single JS file!
 Refactor and split if that limit is reached!
 * Install and use the excellent VSC extension [Uncanny Cognitive Complexity](https://marketplace.visualstudio.com/items?itemName=Dabolus.uncanny-cognitive-complexity) to judge the complexity of each of your JS files.
 Try to keep things simple (below the measurement 10) - never go haywire (you **must** keep things below 20).
 Keep Mr Incredible happy!
 * Don't uses classes and OOP - we can write complex applications as a bunch of functions in JS.
 Much less cruft!